bitcoin/bitcoin/contrib/spendfrom/README.md

 ### Notes ###

-- You may explicitly specify how much fee to pay (a fee more than 1% of the amount will fail, though, to prevent crown-losing accidents).
+- You may explicitly specify how much fee to pay (a fee more than 1% of the amount will fail, though, to prevent Crown-losing accidents).
 Spendfrom may fail if it thinks the transaction would never be confirmed (if the amount being sent is too small, or if the transaction is too many bytes for the fee).
 If you specify a really small fee the transaction may sit in the mempool for